Health Plan Coordination of Care Requirements

 - Assure systems and processes are designed for discussion with detention and detention healthcare staff of services and resources needed for individuals to safely transition into the community upon release from detention if those individuals are designated as seriously mentally ill (SMI), or designated as seriously emotionaly disturbed (SED), or are categorized as General Mental Health (GMH),or substance abuse, or have any behavioral health or physical health care condition.

-For additional information or assistance regarding providing coordination services to incarcerated Members, contact the Health Plan’s Provider Services at 1-866-796-0542.
+For additional information or assistance regarding providing coordination services to incarcerated Members, contact the Health Plan’s Customer Services at 1-866-796-0542.

 13.4.6 Arizona Department of Economic Security/Rehabilitation Services Administration (ADES/RSA)